Next to You (Chris Brown song): Critical reception

-Praising the lyrics, Eliot Glazer of MTV Buzzworthy defined them "affectionate" and "universal".
+Praising the lyrics, Eliot Glazer of MTV Buzzworthy described them as "affectionate" and "universal".
 Despite complimenting the record, Eric Henderson of Slant Magazine said Brown was unable to capture the "majesty of 'Forever'" with the "pop-appeal" of the song.
-Jon Caramanica of The New York Times wrote that the song does compliment Brown's voice, but not Bieber's.
+Jon Caramanica of The New York Times wrote that the song does complement Brown's voice, but not Bieber's.

 Chart performance

 Due to digital sales after the release of F.A.M.E., "Next to You" debuted on the US Billboard Hot 100 and the Canadian Hot 100 charts of the week ending April 9, 2011.
 The song debuted at number ten on the Hot Digital Songs chart in the US, and at number 26 on the Hot 100.
 The following week, the song fell to number ninety before falling off the chart the next week.
 On the Canadian Hot 100, it debuted at number 36, and spent one week on the chart.

 In the United Kingdom, after the release of F.A.M.E., "Next to You" appeared at number forty-nine.
 It spent one week on the chart.
 After being released as a single, it appeared on the chart again and eventually peaked at number fourteen.
 The single was eventually certified gold by the British Phonographic Industry (BPI) for sales of over 400,000 copies in the UK.